SCOPE OF THIS CHAPTER

 This chapter applies to arrangements for children placed in foster and residential care to have contact with their parents, anyone with Parental Responsibility who is not a parent, siblings, any relative, friend or other person connected with the child.

-For arrangements for social visits and overnight stays away with friends which staff/carers may agree, see Overnight Stays and Social Visits Procedure.
+For arrangements for social visits and overnight stays away with friends which staff/carers may agree, see Social Visits (Including Overnight Stays) Procedure.